 You shouldn’t feel that you can’t report your supervisor if they are the person who is guilty of sexual harassment.
 In fact, because they are your supervisor, it may be even more reason to report them.
 They are using their position of power to take advantage of a situation when they shouldn’t.

 Supervisors can still be guilty of their actions, and you may still hold them responsible.

 You Can Pursue Compensation

 Reporting your supervisor for sexual harassment can give you the option to pursue compensation for their wrongdoing.
 Compensation can include lost income if you leave your job because of the harassment.
 You can also seek compensation for the emotional trauma you may experience.

 One fear you may have about reporting your supervisor for sexual harassment is retaliation.
 You may worry that if you report your employer, they will fire you, demote you, or create an unhealthy work environment.
 However, you have legal rights to protect yourself in the workplace.

 If your employer or supervisor attempts to retaliate against you, it’s crucial to understand that you have protection under California law.
 You can file a lawsuit and pursue compensation for your damages.

 At Aegis Law Firm, we know that you have concerns.
-Our Irvine sexual harassment lawyers will help you understand what options you have.
+Our Orange County sexual harassment lawyers will help you understand what options you have.
 Trust that we’ll be by your side and guide you through the entire process, helping you hold your supervisor accountable for their actions.